umair-akb/developer.sketch.com/pages/assistants-guides-2-write-a-rule.md

 This guide shows how to create an Assistant rule that checks the contents of Text Layers to make sure they don’t include "Lorem Ipsum" placeholder text.
 It finishes describing how to evolve the rule to disallow any string using Assistant configuration.

-> 💡Make sure you've already followed the [Getting Started](/assistants/getting-started) guide.
+> 💡 Make sure you've already followed the [Getting Started](/assistants/getting-started) guide.
 You'll need a working local Assistant project that you can edit, rebuild and see the resulting changes in Sketch if you want to follow along with this guide.

 ## Adding a custom rule